rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 **Backstory**

 With the greatest of respect: The perspectives presented in this Repository do not represent those of a professional engineer, data sci quant, or physicist.
-These are the Lab Notes of an emeritus neuroscientist who first trained on analyzing EEG and other physiological data on the first generation of laboratory instrumentation computers (Digital Equipment Corporation PDP-12) *in the late 1970s.*
+These are the Lab Notes of an emeritus neuroscientist who first trained on digitizing and analyzing EEG and other physiological data on the first generation of laboratory instrumentation computers (Digital Equipment Corporation PDP-12) *in the late 1970s.*

 Forward-looking at the time, my biomedical research Doctoral program had supported productive computer programming as fulfilling one of its legacy scholarly language degree requirements.
 We had to produce our own data acquisition and analysis programs for research and scientific journal publications, and FORTH was then the chosen language for directly processing data from from new analog instrumentation and other lab peripherals.